 The breed's distinct appearance and vocal abilities were selectively developed over time to excel in their hunting duties.
 Their unique talent for "barking up" game, which means they alert the hunter to the location of the prey by barking, made them indispensable companions for Finnish hunters.
 These dogs would locate and alert their human partners to the presence of game, such as squirrels, grouse, and even bears.

-Finnish Spitz was officially recognized as the national dog of Finland in 1979, cementing its status as a cherished cultural icon.
+Finnish Spitz was officially recognised as the national dog of Finland in 1979, cementing its status as a cherished cultural icon.
 Today, they continue to be beloved pets, hunting companions, and show dogs both in Finland and around the world.

-The Finnish Spitz belongs to the Spitz and Primitive Breeds group, which includes breeds characterized by their wolf-like appearance, pointed ears, curled tails, and independent nature.
+The Finnish Spitz belongs to the Spitz and Primitive Breeds group, which includes breeds characterised by their wolf-like appearance, pointed ears, curled tails, and independent nature.
 This group also includes other well-known breeds like the Shiba Inu, Siberian Husky, and Akita Inu.

 Finnish Spitz are classified as a small to medium-sized breed.
 Adult males typically stand between 17 to 20 inches (43 to 51 cm) at the shoulder, while females are slightly smaller, measuring around 15.5 to 18 inches (39 to 46 cm).
 Their weight typically ranges from 20 to 33 pounds (9 to 15 kg).